ArchSkorne/pen-testing-labs/browser-chats/2025-09-24-copilot-pen-testing-setup.md

 Limitations: not offensive-security focused

 ## Next Steps
-- Document each week’s labs in Markdown
+- Document each month's labs in Markdown
 - Use STAR stories to connect industrial experience to cyber scenarios
 - Embed resource links and format for printing
 - Build a professional portfolio with GitHub as the foundation

 # Actions / To-dos
 - [ ] Convert RPCC evaluation into a short note under `resources.md` or `copilot-context.md`
-- [ ] Add preparatory Week0 tasks (environment setup, legal/safety notes) to `user-context.md` and Week01 templates
+- [ ] Add preparatory Month0 tasks (environment setup, legal/safety notes) to `user-context.md` and Month01 templates
-- [ ] Start Week01 `weekly-progress.md` with environment setup steps (install VirtualBox, snapshot VMs)
+- [ ] Start Month01 `weekly-progress.md` with environment setup steps (install VirtualBox, snapshot VMs)

 # Links
 - `user-context.md`